torvalds/linux/Documentation/filesystems/fscrypt.rst

 To test fscrypt, use xfstests, which is Linux's de facto standard filesystem test suite.
 First, run all the tests in the "encrypt" group on the relevant filesystem(s).
-One can also run the tests with the 'inlinecrypt' mount option to test the implementation for inline encryption support.
 For example, to test ext4 and f2fs encryption using `kvm-xfstests
 <https://github.com/tytso/xfstests-bld/blob/master/Documentation/kvm-quickstart.md>`_::

     kvm-xfstests -c ext4,f2fs -g encrypt
-    kvm-xfstests -c ext4,f2fs -g encrypt -m inlinecrypt

 UBIFS encryption can also be tested this way, but it should be done in a separate command, and it takes some time for kvm-xfstests to set up